 Tell your customers that staff can't answer calls or texts while driving.
 Have your workers create an "I'm behind the wheel" voice message before they begin driving.

 Set an example

-Never touch an electronic device while you're driving.
+Never use an electronic handheld device or adjust a GPS unit while you're driving.